wistia/wistia-open-docs/_posts/troubleshooting.md

 ## Account

 Sometimes things might look a little funny within your account.
-Maybe you can't see the right menus, or your access certain credentials.
+Maybe you can't see the right menus, or access certain credentials.
 Let's check out some common account issues.

 ### I Can't See Settings Menu!